 Gálvez and Louisiana in the American Revolution

 Launching at the Cabildo, this landmark exhibition illuminates Louisiana’s decisive yet often-overlooked role in winning American independence.
-Visitors will discover how Spanish Governor Bernardo de Gálvez led a coalition of Creole and Spanish settlers, free people of color, enslaved Africans, and Native allies to victory along the Gulf Coast by securing the Mississippi River for the Revolutionary cause.
+Visitors discover how Spanish Governor Bernardo de Gálvez led a coalition of Creole and Spanish settlers, free people of color, enslaved Africans, and Native allies to victory along the Gulf Coast by securing the Mississippi River for the Revolutionary cause.
 Through rare artifacts, interactive media, and stories of Louisiana’s diverse Revolutionaries, the exhibition invites visitors to see our state reflected in America’s founding story.

 logo for the Louisiana Museum Foundation